pallets/jinja/docs/integration.rst

 ===========

-Jinja2 provides some code for integration into other tools such as frameworks, the `Babel`_ library or your favourite editor for fancy code highlighting.
+Jinja2 provides some code for integration into other tools such as frameworks, the `Babel`_ library or your favorite editor for fancy code highlighting.
 This is a brief description of whats included.

 Files to help integration are available